Chestnut and Parsnip Soup with Crispy Bacon Bits

 This is one super powerful blender with lots of cool features.
 Being able to heat up food makes life so much easier.
 I’ve always associated blenders with extra washing up but being able to make soup in just one gadget that has a self-cleaning function has made me completely change my opinion!

 It’s also a lot quieter than I was expecting when using the low speed settings.
 My old blender was a noisy machine that woke up the whole block of flats when I made a smoothie on a Sunday morning.
-Now I can blend in peace knowing my strange eating times aren’t going to wake up our neighbours!
+Now I can blend in peace knowing I’m not going to disturb our neighbours!

 The power behind the blades really is phenomenal too.
 Again, my old blender really struggled with even the simplest of tasks.
 Frozen fruit was difficult and nut butters almost impossible!
 This will blitz anything in seconds.
-Wait…wasn’t there a viral website back in the day that blended random stuff?
-I wonder if they used a Vitamix… But I digress.
 With this blender you are able to get the smoothest of finishes.
 Amazing.

 Cons: I’ll be brutally honest here.
 There is one flaw that won’t be insignificant for most people.
 But there is only one, and that’s the price.
 With a price tag of £650 this isn’t going to be for everyone.
 Personally I spend way more on kitchen gadgets than I should and I’m sure many foodies wouldn’t bat an eyelid at the cost.
 It is worth the money.